AlishanHassan/Rain-Sensor-Prototyping/Journal.md

 ### July 1, 2016
 1. AD623 seems to working fine with dual supply setup.
 With a .1 volt input signal, the outputs are as expected (if slightly high).
+2. Shipment arrived and I've begun testing the op-amps.
+3. Shipment also contained a few other things.
+FOr starters, eye droppers, which work well enough.
+It has a graduated cylinder, which will help avoid issues when the tipping bucket's resolution isn't adequate.
+It also has an analog rain gauge, which isn't realtime, but it's reliable and another metric we can use.
+(Although, it could become realtime if we hook up a camera, or something.
+4. Nearly done building another prototype with a thin, plastic, cap (the material you would fine in small consumer goods packaging, like a glue stick).
+Need to grab a couple more tools to finish it, so I should have the finished by tomorrow.
+5. Going to try to make the AD623 work.
+The fact it works well enough with a positive and negative supply suggests that it is, potentially, a capable chip.
+Tomorrow, I'll use the dual supply to run the chip and simply run the output to the Photon.
+Let's see if the graphs are any better.
+6. Also need to buy more super glue.